Group fairness in dynamic refugee assignment: Acknowledgement

 \section{Acknowledgement}

 We acknowledge funding from the Charles Koch Foundation, Google.org, Stanford Impact Labs, the National Science Foundation, and J-PAL for this work.
+This work was also supported by Stanford University’s Human-Centered Artificial Intelligence (HAI) Hoffman-Yee Grant ``Matching Newcomers To Places: Leveraging Human-Centered AI to Improve Immigrant Integration''.
 The funders had no role in the data collection, analysis, decision to publish, or preparation of the manuscript.
+The authors are also grateful to the \emph{Simons Institute for the Theory of Computing} as part of this work was done during the Fall’22 semester-long program on \emph{Data Driven Decision Processes}.